-A mix of tenure (usually 75% social or affordable rented homes / 25% intermediate homes) will be required.
+A mix of tenure (usually 75% social or affordable rented homes / 25% intermediate homes) will be required for the affordable housing provision (i.e. not starter homes).
 These requirements will be met unless evidence is provided to show the site cannot support the required affordable housing from a viability perspective.
 Neighbourhood Plans can set local policies for affordable housing that exceed these targets provided they do not affect viability.

+, •

-T Socia l Envi ronm ental Econ omic
+σ : Socia l Envi ronm ental Econ omic

-Policy Option 1 - Decent and Affordable Home 2 - Access to Health 3 - Opportunities for Education 4 - Access to Retail and Community Facilities 5 - Cohesive, Safe, Crime Resistant Communities 6 - Flood Risk 7 - Efficient Land Use 8 - Conserve and Enhance Biodiversity 9 - Protect and Enhance Countryside 10 - Protect and Enhance Historic Environment 11 - Reduce Road Congestion 12 - Reduce Waste Generation 13 - Maintain and Improve Water Quality 14 - Increase Energy Efficiency 15 - Encourage regeneration of Town and village Centres 16 - Ensure High and Stable Employment Levels 17 - Support Economic Growth 18 - Encourage Tourism
+Policy Option 1 - Decent and Affordable Home 2 - Access to Health 3 - Opportunities for Education 4 - Access to Retail and Community Facilities - Cohesive, rime Resista ommunities - Flood Risk 7 - Efficient Land Use 8 - Conserve and Enhance Biodiversity 9 - Protect and Enhance Countryside 10 - Protect and Enhance Historic Environment 11 - Reduce Road Congestion 12 - Reduce Waste Generation 13 - Maintain and Improve Water Quality 15 - Encourage regeneration of Town and village Centres 16 - Ensure High and Stable Employment Levels 18 - Encourage Tourism

-Α ++ 0 0 0 +?
+Α + 0 0 0 +?
 0 0 0 0 0 0 0 0 +?
 0 + + 0

-В + 0 0 0 +?
+В ++ 0 0 0 +?
 0 0 0 0 0 0 0 0 +?
 0 + + 0

 С +? -? -? -? +?
 0 -?
 0 0 0 -?
 0 0 +?
 0 +? +?
 0

 All options would deliver a proportion of affordable housing which would go towards meeting the affordable housing needs of the District, therefore scoring positively on Objective 1.
-As option (c) proposes the highest level, this could impact on the deliverability of sites from a viability perspective, which could in effect restrict the actual proportion of affordable homes delivered on the ground, therefore only possible positive impacts could be expected.
+As option (c) proposes the highest level, it is uncertain whether this could be delivered as it would impact on the deliverability of sites from a viability perspective.
+This is set out in the Community Infrastructure Levy and District Plan Viability Study.
+This could in effect restrict the actual proportion of affordable homes delivered on the ground, therefore the positive impact is uncertain.